About Hippie Campers Australia

 Hippie Campers is budget campervan hire stripped back to its essentials — two vehicles, six cities, and a price point aimed squarely at young and budget-conscious travellers.
-After years as part of the Apollo family, Hippie now operates under thl (Tourism Holdings Ltd), the same group that runs Mighty, Britz, and Maui.
-That means shared depot infrastructure, the same 24/7 roadside assist network, and the same booking platform — just a different badge on the van.
+The brand operates under thl (Tourism Holdings Ltd), Australia's largest RV operator, alongside Mighty, Britz, Maui and Apollo.
+That means shared depot infrastructure, the same 24/7 roadside assist network, and the thl Roadtrip App — all at Hippie's budget rates.

-They still accept drivers aged 18–21, which remains genuinely rare in the Australian campervan market.
+They accept drivers aged 18–21, which remains genuinely rare in the Australian campervan market.
 If you're in that age bracket, Hippie is one of your few real options.
-They've also added Qantas Points to the booking mix for frequent flyers who refuse to stop accumulating points even on a shoestring road trip.
+They've also added Qantas Points to the booking mix — a small but genuine bonus for frequent flyers who refuse to stop accumulating points even on a shoestring road trip.

 The Fleet

-The Hippie Hi-Top is the 2-berth flagship, built on a Toyota Hiace.
-Full standing height inside — a real upgrade over the budget models that leave you hunched over.
-Internal kitchen, larger water tank, and better fuel economy.
-They pitch it as their "deluxe" option.
-It seats three up front, but there are no rear seatbelts, so children under 8 cannot legally travel in this van.
-Worth knowing before you book for a family.
+The Hippie Hi-Top is the 2-berth flagship, built on a Toyota Hiace with a high-roof conversion giving full standing height inside.
+That's a real upgrade over the budget models that leave you hunched over your morning coffee.
+The internal kitchen runs a 60L fridge, microwave, and 2 gas hobs — functional without being flashy.
+Automatic transmission makes it easy to drive.
+Good fuel economy on long hauls.
+Worth knowing: no rear seatbelts, so children under 8 cannot legally travel in this van.

-Six depots across Australia: Sydney (Taren Point), Brisbane (Northgate), Cairns (Cairns North), Melbourne (Somerton), Perth (Redcliffe), and Adelaide (Gepps Cross).
-All the main east coast routes are covered.
-Perth handles the west coast.
-No Darwin, no Alice Springs, no Hobart — if those points are essential to your itinerary, Hippie can't help you.
+Six depots across Australia: Sydney (Bankstown Aerodrome), Brisbane (Northgate), Cairns (Sheridan Street), Melbourne (Somerton), Perth (Redcliffe), and Adelaide (Parafield Gardens).
+All the main east coast corridors are covered.
+Perth handles the west.
+No Darwin, no Hobart, no Alice Springs — if those are fixed points on your itinerary, Hippie can't help you.
+One-way hires are available between all depots.

 What's Included